cugos/cugos.github.com/meetings/_posts/2016-02-17-cugos_monthly.markdown

 Seth suggests Strava.
 That can be a good first stop for this type of data, and makes it accessible to lots of different folks.

 ### npeihl

+Nick is building apps with Mapbox.
+He's been working with TileJSON and `mapbox-gl-js` (or `mapbox-gl-native`) that allows him to add custom imagery tiles to a web map.

+He's been using [Dropchop](https://github.com/cugos/dropchop) to load in geojson files, but dropchop doesn't handle big data files because it has to draw the data every time.
+He's been using `mapbox-gl-js` to turn Dropchop into a vector editor so he can drag in huge geojson files and they can be rendered as tiles instantly.
+Check out the progress of this feature here: https://github.com/cugos/dropchop/issues/216

+If you want to help, head on over to [github.com/cugos/dropchop](https://github.com/cugos/dropchop) to see what's up.

 ### lovegis

 ### powersa